miciek/miciek.github.io/about.md

 permalink: /about/
 ---

 I am a polyglot software engineer specialised in developing distributed applications.
 Also a tea drinker, cyclist & functional programming enthusiast.
 I love the human component in software projects.
-I currently work as team leader at <a href="http://ocadotechnology.com">Ocado Technology</a>, where we are building actor-based software for automated warehouses.
+I currently work as team leader at <a href="https://wearerealitygames.com/">Reality Games</a>, where we are building games based on big data.

 This is a blog about programming and stuff related to programming and managing software projects.
 I write mostly to remember things better, but also to share things that fascinate me.